 Before I just spell it out, let’s go back in time.
 When I was really young, I received my first computer.
 It was a 386 or a 486.
 I forget which, but suffice to say that it was a dinosaur.
 I remember going out and getting games.
 Then I would try to load them, and often they wouldn’t work right away.

-The reason for that lies in the fact that back in the stone ages memory was split into categories like conventional memory, extended memory, and expanded memory.
-Different games required different amounts of memory in the different layers.
+The reason for that lies in the fact that back in the stone ages memory was logically split into categories like conventional, extended, and expanded.
+Different games required certain amounts of memory in the different layers.

 That’s where applications like memmaker came into the picture.
-It allowed you to play with the distribution of memory across the different catagories.
+It allowed you to play with the distribution of memory.

-So to play games I often had to engage in a little problem solving first.
-Sometimes, it got quite tricky too, but I enjoyed the process almost as much as the reward.
+Sometimes, it got quite tricky, but I often had to engage in a little problem solving before I could even play games.
+I enjoyed the process almost as much as the reward though.

-Another example of this happened recently.
+Another example happened recently.
 In fact, it was only a few weeks ago.

 I went down to Virginia to support some teammates at their MMA fights.
-Down there, I spent most of my time in the back with the team.
+While there, I spent most of my time in the back with the team.

-Now between the fights there were significant periods of time, and during that wait my coach, Mike Moses, challenged us to figure out how his knife works.
+Between the fights there were significant periods of dead time, and during the wait my coach, Mike Moses, challenged us to figure out how his knife works.

 It was a switchblade but it had a concealed mechanism for bringing the blade out.
 Even when he demonstrated, it wasn’t clear what was being pressed.

-Everyone tried to figure it out.
+We all tried our hand at it.
 Most tried for a few minutes then decided to focus on something else.
 Even I took a little break after trying for like ten minutes.